khanhduytran0/LiveContainer/README.md

 - This property is overwritten with the guest app's bundle.

 ### Bypassing Library Validation
+- JIT is optional to bypass codesigning.
+In JIT-less mode, all executables are signed so this does not apply.
 - Derived from [Restoring Dyld Memory Loading](https://blog.xpnsec.com/restoring-dyld-memory-loading)
-- JIT is required to bypass codesigning.

 ### dlopening the executable
 - Call `dlopen` with the guest app's executable